Back to Blog

 • Every message must include opt-out instructions

-• Platform enforces automatically
+• Platform enforces this automatically

 • Cannot send without compliance text

-• Templates include by default
+• Templates include it by default

 Audit trails:

-• Every message logged with timestamp
+• Every message logged with a timestamp

 • Sender identification recorded